If you are a database administrator, you probably wish you could keep track of the badly performing commands within

 Test how many commands you are getting with these filters and change the threads accordingly until you get at least one event traced in five minutes.
 Also, if you get too many rows, it will be difficult to analyze the output.

-- be necessary to adjust the threads later according to the results.
+It might be necessary to adjust the threads later according to the results.
 For example, if the worst-performing commands were already tuned, you might want to capture commands using fewer resources than you did initially.

 Save trace definition to a file: